-The patent was filed in 2006, and the inventors also authored an article in 2006 about named entities that shows where their minds were at during the time:
+The patent on how to disambiguate entities was filed in 2006, and the inventors also authored an article in 2006 about named entities that shows where their minds were at during the time:

 Using Encyclopedic Knowledge for Named Entity Disambiguation, by Marius Pasca and Razvan Bunescu

 The paper echoes the patent in many places, and it appears that the two documents were worked upon at the same time.